Saturday, September 30, 2017

 WARLORDS AND BIG-TIME TRADERS

-RAIDERS AND POWERFUL MERCHANTS ALLY
+ORAL HISTORY SHOWS THAT RAIDERS AND POWERFUL MERCHANTS ALLY

 -- Dakar archives, 1878

 The dispossessed heirs call in Mori, whose men set fire to Nambolosse's hut.
-When he runs out they decapitate and eviscerate him, and cook his corpse on a spit, like a roast.
+When he runs out they decapitate and eviscerate him, and cook his corpse on a spit, "like a roast."

--- Bakari Coulibali, imam de Darhala
+-- Bakari Coulibali, imam of Darhala

 Nambolosse's hut is fireproof.
 He does not die, but chases Mori out of Djimini.
 He would have caught him, but Mori's magic horse would disappear and reappear five kilometers further.
 In his flight Mori runs into Samory and says to him, "Watch out for Djimini.
 There are real men there.